Shazwazza/Smidge/README.md

 ## Features

 * Minification, combination, compression for JS/CSS files
-* Properly configurd client side caching, persistent server side caching (no rebunding unecessarily)
+* Properly configured client side caching, persistent server side caching (no rebunding unecessarily)
 * Fluent syntax for creating and configuring bundles
 * Debug/Production configurations for each bundle
 * Cache busting - and you can customize/replace how it works